nodinosaur/JavaSealedUnions/README.md

 This library was heavily inspired by [RxEither](https://github.com/eleventigers/rxeither) and the wonderful [Domain Driven Design](http://fsharpforfunandprofit.com/ddd/) talk by [Scott Wlaschin](https://github.com/swlaschin).

 ## RATIONALE
+JavaSealedUnions brings unions into idiomatic Java to allow for better domain modelling.
+It can also help representing sealed classes, but that is not the main focus.

 Java's type system is considered not very powerful although it contains most OOP niceties.
 Some of the most known absences are sealed classes and [tagged unions](https://en.wikipedia.org/wiki/Tagged_union).
 Sealed classes are available in languages like [Kotlin](https://kotlinlang.org/docs/reference/classes.html#sealed-classes), or [C#](https://msdn.microsoft.com/en-gb/library/88c54tsw.aspx).
 Tagged unions are common on [Swift](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html) and [Rust](https://doc.rust-lang.org/book/enums.html).

-JavaSealedUnions brings unions into idiomatic Java.
-It can also help representing sealed classes, but that is not the main focus.

-Most current approach is having a base class or interface `IMyContract` and implementing several of `IChildContractPlusExtras` for public scopes.
+The most frequent approach to solve this modelling problem is having a base class or interface `IMyContract` and implementing several of `IChildContractPlusExtras` for public scopes.
 Another alternative is having a public `abstract` class that is inherited by a small set of package-only classes.
 The problem with the first approach is the possibility of breaking encapsulation and being able to implement the interface by a 3rd party outside the desired outcomes.
 The second approach hides the implementations for you, which requires the use of runtime tools like `instanceof` to handle.
 Both cases have one common problem: they only allow association of classes that are of the same type, or in the same hierarchy.

 The intent of this library is to create a set of classses that can host one or several arbitrary complex types.
 Historically other libraries like Guava or RxJava have provided types to solve this issue: